 Emotional maturity is a little harder to define.
 The decision to get implants is one that’s very personal.
-You need think about your goals and why surgery is right for you.
-For instance, an emotionally mature woman ready to handle the BA surgery and recovery wants implants to make herself happy.
+You need to think about your goals and why surgery is right for you.
+For instance, an emotionally mature woman ready to handle Breast Augmentation surgery and recovery wants implants to make herself happy.

 But a woman choosing implants for her partner or because she thinks others will find her more attractive likely is not emotionally mature.
 This is an important consideration, and our office will speak to you about your reasons for surgery to ensure you’re a strong candidate.